-- When submitting a request to have the instructors review your assignment, please provide a detailed list of why you think your work deserves more points.
-Do not just send us a request to take another look without justification. - Re-grade requests must be made via private Ed Discussion posts.
-Please address all of the instructors and the TAs. - Follow the regrade policy regarding the regrade submission procedure and the timeline for submission of regrades. - Requesting a re-grade may result in a lower grade than what you were initially given by the TAs - It is essential to maintain a professional and formal tone in all communications.
+- Requesting a re-grade may result in a lower grade than what you were initially given by the TAs. - It is essential to maintain a professional and formal tone in all communications.
 Requests that do not adhere to these standards of professionalism may not be considered. - Once the instructors have reviewed your assignment and issued an updated grade, we will not entertain any further discussion on the grade we have given for that assignment. - A re-grade is not the same as a request for accommodation due to hardship.
-If you have a legitimate hardship, please work with the Dean of Students office to have them provide an email to the instructors, and we will happily work with you to allow for additional time, etc., so that you can be successful in this course while working through your life challenges.
+If you have a legitimate hardship, please follow the Late and Make up Work Policy above.
+We will happily work with you to allow for additional time, etc., so that you can be successful in this course while working through your life challenges.